ATSU welcomes first Central Coast Physician Assistant program studentsPosted: September 27, 2021

 The new program will educate culturally humble, diverse physician assistants to serve the primary care needs of medically underserved communities.
 This furthers ATSU’s mission as a learning-centered University dedicated to preparing highly competent professionals through innovative academic programs.
 The University is committed to continuing its osteopathic heritage, focusing on whole person healthcare, scholarship, community health, interprofessional education, diversity, and underserved populations.

-“ATSU is proud to welcome the Central Coast Physician Assistant program’s inaugural class, and is thankful for the many individual and organizations making today possible,” said ATSU President Craig Phelps, DO, ’84.
+“ATSU is proud to welcome the Central Coast Physician Assistant program’s inaugural class, and is thankful for the many individuals and organizations making today possible,” said ATSU President Craig Phelps, DO, ’84.

 The 24-month, entry-level CCPA program seeks applications from first-generation college students, historically underrepresented groups, economically disadvantaged students, and Hometown Scholars, an ATSU initiative in which community health center leaders endorse applicants who have already demonstrated a desire to provide medical services in underserved or disadvantaged communities.